 - “Managed five of our company's eight key accounts.“

-- “The average timeframe of contracts under my management span between three to eight years.
+- “The average timeframe of contracts under my management span between three and eight years.
 No contract for which I am responsible has been canceled.“

 - “The key accounts under my management generate 28% of my company's yearly revenue.
 (Year-in-review)“